johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-07-an-american-walking-in-britain/index.md

 the market, at least for some trails in Britain.
 I have used a bunch of Trailblazer guides.
 They have a similar style and organization although different authors.
 They are loaded with very practical information including details about route, accommodations, and services.
-They include useful hand drawn maps of the route.
-Often you can find them on Amazon or other site in the US, but you can also order them directly from Trailblazer.
+They include useful hand-drawn maps of the route.
+Often you can find them on Amazon or other sites in the US, but you can also order them directly from Trailblazer.
 I just checked their web site and I am shocked to see that they seem to offer free shipping world wide.
 Of course there are other guide books available as well.

+If you rely on a guidebook for navigation, check whether they have a page of errata or updates available online in case there is some amendment to some detail of the route.
+[Here](https://trailblazer-guides.com/update/hadrians-wall-path) an example for the Trailblazer *Hadrian's Wall Path* guide book:

+> August 2020
+> p137, Map 16.
+The location of the bridge abutment should be opposite the south east facing wall of Chesters fort on the straight section of the river ie north east of where it is currently marked on the map.

+They also include some detailed feedback from previous readers.

 ### What Next?